ShareKM/KMAP-M/README.md

-# UCDavis Kinetic Modeling and Analysis Package (DavisKMAP)
+# Davis Kinetic Modeling and Analysis Package (DavisKMAP)

 ## Overview of DavisKMAP